 Direct Engagement and Interaction with Consumers

 Digital marketing also enables businesses to engage directly with their customers through social media pages and respond to their concerns and opinions.
 Also called Online Reputation Management, this humanizes a brand and creates a positive online image for it.
 From addressing complaints and engaging with positive feedback to running giveaways, digital marketing is a great way to develop good sentiments and value among customers.

 Digital marketing is also beneficial for those looking to invest less money and more time to promote their products and services.
 Aspects like content marketing and SEO (with technical knowledge and expertise) allow brands to sell their products and generate buzz around their companies with minimal investments.
 Organic sales and marketing are both game-changers for small and medium businesses.

 Apart from customer journey classification, customers are also divided depending on the device they access the internet from.
 For instance, the experience a customer has when accessing a website, app or the internet from a smartphone is very different from the experience delivered by tablets or personal computers.
 Digital marketing allows businesses to target such diverse user groups conveniently.

 Digital Marketing for Business to business (B2B)

-B2B industries and organisations can make great use of digital marketing since their top target is to generate as many leads as they can.
-Most B2B organisations require the right tools to keep up their repeat purchase and referrals systems, but they can do so much more once they understand digital marketing.
+B2B industries and organizations can make great use of digital marketing since their top target is to generate as many leads as they can.
+Most B2B organizations require the right tools to keep up their repeat purchase and referrals systems, but they can do so much more once they understand digital marketing.
 It provides several benefits to your business like building a brand image while saving time and money searching for new customers.
 Influencer marketing, mobile-friendly content and engaging with the audience are a few ways to start.